uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## 6 38    NA    Australia          AUS          NA
 ```

-Okay, clearer picture is starting to emerge.
+Okay, a clearer picture is starting to emerge.
 It looks like we can just bind the columns of the `rugby$entries$team` data frame directly to the other elements of the parent `$team` "data frame" (actually: "list").
 Let's do that using `dplyr::bind_cols()` and then clean things up a bit.
 I'm going to call the resulting data frame `rankings`.

 ```r